 Pregnancy & Fatherhood Solutions understands the difficulty of facing an unexpected pregnancy.
 Perhaps you’re considering an abortion procedure, you may have already called an abortion clinic near El Paso, Texas.
 Take time to learn more about your options.
 We strive to provide you with objective information on abortion, the abortion pill and current abortion laws in Texas.
-Learn more about your options with a free ultrasound.
+Learn more about your options with a free ultrasound (some restrictions may apply).

 Abortion providers offer both medical and surgical abortion procedure methods.
 The type of abortion procedure depends on factors such as how far along a woman is in her pregnancy and what kinds of procedures the provider offers.